N30Z3N/gmail_account_generator_alphaver/README.md

-# gmail_account_generator_alphaver
+# gmail_account_generator_alpha.ver
-alpha version of a gmail generator this is the aplha version of my gmail account generator, i am still working on it and i will continue working until the end of 2020.
-If you are interested working with me contact me on twitter @AntwniosKalatt1 or at kalattas66@gmail.com
+alpha version of a gmail generator this is the alpha version of my gmail account generator.

 requirements: